ovinc/oclock/README.md

 ### Details

 See *Timer Class details* section below for all methods, properties and attributes and the *Development* section below for accuracy information.

+## Event class

+The `oclock.Event` class mimicks `threading.Event` (https://docs.python.org/3/library/threading.html#event-objects) but provides much better sleep time accuracy.

+Available methods are the same as for `threading.Event`:
+- `set()`
+- `clear()`
+- `is_set()`
+- `wait()`

+Below are comments from Chris D. who originally posted the code for this class on StackOverflow (see *Contributors* at the end of this file):

+> Internally, it uses a combination of a time.sleep() loop and a busy loop for greatly increased precision.
+The sleep loop runs in a separate thread so that the blocking wait() call in the main thread can still be immediately interrupted.
+When the set() method is called, the sleep thread should terminate shortly afterwards.
+Also, in order to minimize CPU utilization, I made sure that the busy loop will never run for more than 3 milliseconds.

 ## Countdown GUI